iroy2000/immutablejs-for-beginners/README.md

 // If we change the order of the Seq, the first "true" will
 // return and the rest of the operations will not even get called.
+//
+// For example:
-// For example, the request of getting first "female hero" is fulfilled,
+// The request of getting first "female hero" is fulfilled,
-// and the program just need to iterate the first item and terminate.
+// the progrm terminate, which means the next operation of
+// `filter()` and `map` will not even get called.
 // ------------------------------------------------------------------

 {name:'black widow', gender: 'female'},